 Q: What about smoothies?

 A: Smoothies are OK as of 6 months in small amounts, as long as they don’t contain artificial sweeteners or herbs (found in protein powders).
 Most straw cups made for thin liquids are too narrow for smoothies and the thicker smoothie consistency gets stuck.
-Check out our smoothie cup video and product recommendations at the end of this list!
+Check out our smoothie cup product recommendations HERE!

 How do I introduce cups to my baby?